Carbon neutrality/climate change action

 Basic approach

-Idemitsu Kosan is committed to fulfilling its "responsibility to support people's lives" and "Responsibility to protect the global environment now and in the future" by leveraging the strengths of its own group provide for society power to realize a carbon neutral (CN) and recycling-oriented society.
-With regard to climate change-related initiatives, we will continue to strengthen information disclosure in a manner consistent with the framework of the TCFD recommendations, which we signed in support of in 2020, and accelerate our efforts with the understanding and cooperation of all our stakeholders.
+Idemitsu Kosan aims to realize a carbon-neutral (CN) and recycling-oriented society by utilizing its group's strength of "provide for society capabilities" and fulfilling its "responsibility to support people's lives" and "Responsibility to protect the global environment now and in the future."
+With regard to efforts to address climate change, while continuing to disclose information in accordance with the TCFD recommendations, which we signed in support of in 2020, we will continue to expand disclosure with the IFRS S2 framework in mind, and accelerate our efforts with the understanding and cooperation of our stakeholders.

 Signing of support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)